What is Cardiology?

-Cardiology is a medical term which specializes in dealing with the disorders which take place in the human heart.
-This field looks into diagnosis and treatments of various kinds of heart disorders such as heart failure, congenital heart defects, coronary artery disease, Electrophysiology and valvular heart disease.
+Cardiology is a medical term that specializes in dealing with disorders that take place in the human heart.
+This field looks into the diagnosis and treatments of various kinds of heart disorders such as heart failure, congenital heart defects, coronary artery disease, Electrophysiology and valvular heart disease.

 Angiography (Including Non-Ionic Contrast)

 Angiography is a medical procedure performed to visualize and image the inside of the blood vessels and body organs, especially the heart chambers, veins and arteries.
 This imaging technique requires a non-ionic contrast medium.